deep-research/victorslibrary-nuxt/content/songs/follow-the-light.md

 type: Song
 explicit: false

-description: This is the second song that I wrote for my high school band Shroud of Delirium.
+description: This is the second song that I wrote for my main high school band Shroud of Delirium.
 It exemplifies our early doom metal sound.
 The lyrics describes the drive towards individuation that I experienced in my early teenage years.

 recordings:
   - title: Follow the Light (Copyright Version)